Debian Maintainership

 Starting from scratch, when you have tarballs:

-.
-You can filter files out here if you need to, eg for policy/copyright reasons.dh_make -p $PKG_$VERSION
+mkdirandgit initan empty repogbp import-orig --pristine-tar <tarball>.
+You can filter files out here if you need to, eg for policy/copyright reasons.dh_make -p $PKG_$VERSIONto start with defaults.

 Other Tasks